LuluAylen00/rock-paper-scissors/README-template.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Frontend Mentor - Rock, Paper, Scissors solution

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents